MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 # Embed Power BI paginated reports

-With Power BI embedded analytics you can create Power BI content that displays [paginated reports](../../paginated-reports/paginated-reports-report-builder-power-bi.md) in an application that is fully integrated and interactive.
-You can embed paginated reports using the solution that best works for you, [embed for your customers](embedded-analytics-power-bi.md#embed-for-your-customers) or [embed for your organization](embedded-analytics-power-bi.md#embed-for-your-organization).
+With Power BI embedded analytics, you can create Power BI content that displays [paginated reports](../../paginated-reports/paginated-reports-report-builder-power-bi.md) in a fully integrated and interactive application.
+Embed paginated reports using the solution that works best for you, [embed for your customers](embedded-analytics-power-bi.md#embed-for-your-customers) or [embed for your organization](embedded-analytics-power-bi.md#embed-for-your-organization).

 This article describes how to embed paginated reports using the embedding sample tutorials.